 Ascots, capes, and knee-length breeches/breeks/culottes (with appropriate leg coverings) are acceptable.

-Garments deemed formal to that particular culture, such as formal kimonos, kilts worn with formal evening wear, Senatorial togas/stolas (no bed sheets or un-hemmed fabric, must be accompanied with a tunics and other formal Roman elements), etc. are acceptable.
+Garments deemed formal to particular cultures, such as formal kimonos, kilts worn with formal evening wear, Senatorial togas/stolas (no bed sheets or un-hemmed fabric, must be accompanied with a tunics and other formal Roman elements), etc. are acceptable.

-Lolita dress is also acceptable, provided the skirt length matches our requirements.
+Lolita dress is welcome, provided the skirt length matches our requirements.

 Military Style Dress